srsran/srsRAN_4G_docs/srslte_user_manuals/source/app_notes/source/handover/source/index.rst

 Forcing Handover
 ---------------------------------------

-Handover is simply forced by using the slider for the gain parameters within GRC.
+Handover is simply forced by using the slider to change the gain variables within GRC.
 Once the handover is successful a message should be displayed by the UE acknowledging a successful handover.

 **GRC:**

-The Following steps outline how handover can be forced with GRC:
+The Following steps outline how handover can be forced with GRC.
+Aagain, this is done using the sliders for the gain variables:

 	1. Set the gain of *cell1* to 0.5
 	2. Slowly increase the gain of *cell2* to above 0.5 and on to 1.
+	3. Wait for handover to be acknowledged.
-	3. Move the gain of *cell1* to 0.
+	4. Move the gain of *cell1* to 0.

 **UE Console:**